itsravenous/flickr-photostream/readme.txt

 == Upgrade Notice ==

 = 1.3 =
-* Algorithm improved, faster and now Internet Explorer compatible
-* Added captions
-* Now, you can add multiple instance on the same page
-* Fixed some errors and usability improved
+* Algorithm improved, faster and now Internet Explorer compatible.
+Added captions.
+Now, you can add multiple instance on the same page.
+Fixed some errors and usability improved.

 = 1.2 =
 * The images fade-in only when they are completely loaded.
-* Added a loading phase to show the images directly in a justified grid.
-* Deleted the custom Lightbox.
+Added a loading phase to show the images directly in a justified grid.
+Deleted the custom Lightbox.
 Now, to use a lightbox, you need to use a plugin that enable colorbox, in this way you are free to configure the style of the lightbox.
-* Simplified the settings page.
+Simplified the settings page.

 = 1.1 =
 * Lightbox, support for multiple gallery instances with different options.